Note: This page was updated August 20, 2018.

 Docket ID EPA-HQ-OW-2017-0203

 This proposal, step 1 of a two-part process, would permanently eliminate the scientific definition of "waters of the U.S." created in the 2015 Clean Water Rule and revert to an old, unclear definition.
-The old definition is currently in effect because of a court stay of the 2015 rule and a Trump Administration action delaying the rule's applicability.
-Although the comment period on the original repeal proposal ended in September 2017, the Trump Administration recently published a supplemental proposal that provides another opportunity for public comment.
+As of August 16, 2018, the Clean Water Rule's definition is in effect in 26 states, and the old definition is in effect in 24 states.
+This odd situation is the combined effect of a Trump Administration action delaying the Clean Water Rule's applicability, and various federal court rulings involving the rule and the delay action.

 Step 2: Creating a New Definition of "Waters of the U.S."